djcooke/compendium/contributing.md

 title: Contributing
 ---

 Have corrections or additional knowledge to share?
 Great!
+I'm open to any suggestions for improving the site as well.
 There are several ways to contribute to the Compendium.

 ## Make a Pull Request